 We are excited to announce that we will be meeting for the 2021/2022 season at the Auditorium at the Avon Middle School.
 Children are separated by 6+ feet and required to wear a mask at all times.
 Our concert locations will be announced at a later date.
-Our rehearsals begin with Younger singers (Angels) meet from 1 to 1:50 p.m.
-Older, more advanced singers (Treble Makers) rehearse with the Angels and on their own from 1:30 to 2:30 p.m.
+Our rehearsals begin with Younger singers (Angels: Grades 1-4) meeting from 1 to 1:50 p.m.
+Older, more advanced singers (Treble Makers: Grades 5-12) rehearse with the Angels and on their own from 1:30 to 2:30 p.m.
 Select singers chosen by audition (Ultimate Treble Makers) meet from 2:30 to 3 p.m.

 The winter session is from September through December and the spring session is January through June.
-The first rehearsal of winter session is a Sunday in early September at 1 p.m., First rehearsal of Spring session is a Sunday in early January at 1 p.m.
+The first rehearsal of winter session is a Sunday September 12 at 1 p.m., First rehearsal of Spring session is a Sunday in early January at 1 p.m.

 Check the calendar page for details.